-- Ask students to complete a self-assessment proforma (using the assessment criteria) this may include an estimate of the mark (your feedback would identify why there are gaps between the student's view and yours) - Ask students to indicate the parts of their work which they feel are strengths and weaknesses - A combination of the two above - Confidence-based marking for MCQs students have to rate how confident they are that their chosen answer is correct on a scale of 1-3.
+- Ask students to complete a self-assessment proforma (using the assessment criteria) - this may include an estimate of the mark (your feedback would identify why there are gaps between the student's view and yours) - Ask students to indicate the parts of their work which they feel are strengths and weaknesses

+- A combination of the two above - Confidence-based marking for MCQs students have to rate how confident they are that their chosen answer is correct on a scale of 1-3.
 The mark is weighted according to their confidence level - Peer assessment provides an opportunity for students to engage with the criteria and standards on someone else's work and then apply that to their own - Students keep a reflective journal or portfolio through the course - Students include how they have responded to earlier feedback - Online objective tests and quizzes for self-testing.

 Asking students to reflect upon their feedback when undertaking their next assignment can be useful.
 Proformas can be used as a compulsory part of submission that reflects what learning they have taken from their previous assignment into the next one.
 Examples from Biological Sciences are included in Appendix 5.
+Another example is provided below from the School of Natural and Built Environment.

-9.5 What are the characteristics of good feedback?
+What are the characteristics of good feedback?